szaumoor/ZS_WeaponOils/README.md

 Also, I'm not a good writer, so the descriptions are pretty boring, and most of the icons were lazily made, but I think they're visually  distinguishable enough.

-These are the available oils: Igneous Oil, Caustic Oil
+These are the available oils:

 -**Igneous** Oil: 1d2+1 fire damage (Save vs. Breath for half)
 - **Caustic** Oil: 1d2+1 acid damage (Save vs. Breath for half)